EU flag against grey background

 Our Story

 Samantha had recently relocated to Portugal on a long-term mission to acquire citizenship, and wanted to share her knowledge and experience with others in a similar situation.
-In the process of planning this move, Samantha had already researched numerous citizenship pathways across the EU, and had selected Portugal as the best option.

 Today, Digital Émigré has become a leading resource on EU relocation, with articles covering every aspect of making this big move.

-The Digital Émigré Team
+Digital Émigré Editorial Team

-Samantha North
+Dr Samantha North

 Co-Founder, Editor-in-Chief